akuchling/50-examples/turtle.rst

   This method returns an integer stamp ID, so that you can remove the image later by calling :meth:`clearstamp` and passing it the ID.
-* ``dot(**size**, **color**)`` draws a circular dot of the given size and color.
-The color is optional; if not supplied, the turtle's current pen color is used.
+* ``dot(**size**, **color**)`` draws a circular dot of the given size and colour.
+The colour is optional; if not supplied, the turtle's current pen colour is used.
 * The turtle :meth:`reset` method clears all of the drawings made by that turtle and returns it to the home position.